alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-02-adventures-in-the-terraform-dsl-part-iii-iteration-enhancements-in-terraform-0.12.md

 Now to the `for_each` expression.

 From a grammar point of view, Terraform's `for_each` is a little surprising.
-In languages that have both a [`for`](https://en.wikipedia.org/wiki/For_loop) and a [`foreach`](https://en.wikipedia.org/wiki/Foreach_loop) loop, the for loop generally allows iteration over ranges of numbers or arbitrary conditions, whereas a foreach loop is specifically for iterating over collections such as arrays and maps.
+In languages that have both a [`for`](https://en.wikipedia.org/wiki/For_loop) and a [`foreach`](https://en.wikipedia.org/wiki/Foreach_loop) loop, the for loop generally allows iteration over ranges of numbers or iteration according to arbitrary conditions, whereas a foreach loop is specifically for iterating over collections such as arrays and maps.

 In Terraform, however, the `for` and `for_each` expressions are both foreach loops in this sense as both iterate over collections.